cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 The rendering function (and parsing function) may depend on the current chain state.
-This is useful for reading parameters, such as coin display metadata, or for reading user-specific preferenes such as language or address aliases.
+This is useful for reading parameters, such as coin display metadata, or for reading user-specific preferences such as language or address aliases.
+Note that if the observed state changes between signature generation and the transaction's inclusion in a block, the delivery-time rendering might differ.
+If so, the signature will be invalid and the transaction will be rejected.

 ### Signature and Security